avirakesh/image-relighting/README.md

 ## Discussions
 Our results heavily rely on the quality of depth map, mainly the noise in the depth map picture.
 It is not a good thing because it is difficult to obtain highly accurate depth map from normal equipments now.
 Additionally, a low quality depth map simply create disastrous lighting effects.
 It is also a good news because there are many mature techniques to denoise pictures.
 A good depth map picture like the one of the bird can produce realistic results.

 The texture of the objects may also determine how we evaluate the "realisticness" of the re-lighted pictures.
-Bird's furs and grass are "spiky" objects, which by their nature mitigate the effects of noises.
+Bird's furs and grass are "chaotic" objects, which by their nature mitigate the effects of noises.
 Tunnel walls and ground are somewhat smooth regions with slight and smooth "bumps", noises can therefore significantly corrupts the smoothness between lower and higher points little bumps.

 Depth map itself also limits the amount of details that can be used to re-light the image.
 Depth map is essentially intensity graphs where more black means closer to viewer and more white means further to viewer or vise versa.
 Pixel values of intensity graphs vary from 0 - 255, which is not enough to capture all information if the actual object is very deep, e.g. a tunnel.
 It might be sufficient for objects with small depth, such as a bird or a coke can.

 Some engineering problems we have are not yet solved.
 Lights below surface is not blocked.
 If you happen to move the light source behind the wall or underneath the grass, some lower areas will still be lighted up.
 Creating mesh takes a long time.
 Each reload needs 5 - 7 seconds.
-This may be upsetting our graders if they want to play around with our demo website [here](https://avichalrakesh.com/image-relighting/)

 [Back to Top](https://github.com/avirakesh/image-relighting#image-relighting)